 The Work-Study Offices will verify the status of the student, stamp the contract and forward it to Human Resources for processing within the appropriate deadlines.
 If the student does not qualify for Work-Study you will be notified.
-Your allocation of the Work-Study budget will be transferred into your Department/School's account.
+Your allocation of the Work-Study budget will be transferred into your Department/Faculty's account.

 In addition to an offer letter (found below), a supplemental contract outlines expectations for students and for you, as the supervisor.

 Before the student begins, review the Onboarding Student Employee document to ensure you're ready for the student's first day.
 Most positions require a training period which may be quite short and informal, or a day or two.
 It's a good idea to organise the training prior to the student's first day.